 Take some time to really dig into the numbers in your business and determine what you can pay to acquire new leads or new customers.
 Even if the number sucks compared to your competitors, doing that exercise will give you some great insights on how you could make the numbers work where you could compete in your market well enough to use paid acquisition to scale.

 Again, this is not an exhaustive list by any means.
-But the goal here is to provide you with some valuable insights on how you should be thinking about using paid advertising to scale your growth.
+But the goal here is to provide you with some valuable insights on how you should be thinking about using digital advertising to scale your growth.

 It’s ok to not know this stuff.
 I didn’t always know it either.
 I did gain quite a bit of my knowledge from peers and working with some top notch people.
 But hands down, the best teacher has been executing, gathering data, and using that data to make decisions.